DevExpress/testcafe-studio-docs/documentation/overview/README.md

 * You can create, edit and maintain end-to-end tests in a visual recorder without writing code.
 See [Recording Tests](../working-with-testcafe-studio/recording-tests/README.md).

-* Produces a set of selectors for each page element.
-These selectors are generated during the test to identify page elements.
+* Produces selectors to identify webpage elements.
+These selectors are generated automatically when a test is recorded.

 * Provides a set of assertions which allows you to perform verifications.